titoBouzout/SideBarEnhancements/readme.md

 ```

 ```url_testing``` allows you to set the url of your local server, opened via F12

 ```url_production``` allows you to set the url of your production server, opened via ALT+F12

+# Notes on configuring the `Open With` menu:

+Definitions file:  `User/SidebarEnhancements/Open With/Side Bar.sublime-menu` (note the extra subfolder levels).
+To open it, right-click on any file in an open project and select `Open With > Edit Applications...`

+- On OSX, the 'application' property simply takes the *name* of an application, to which the file at hand's full path will be passed as if with `open ...`, e.g.: "application": "Google Chrome"
+- On OSX, invoking *shell* commands is NOT supported.

 # Todo